Frequently Asked Questions

 WWF’s technical staff are the leaders of the SBTi Forest, Land and Agriculture project (SBTi FLAG) and play key technical roles in SBTN’s Network Hub and Land Hub.

-The FLAG project is developing SBTi-compliant pathways for land intensive sectors for 1.5 and well-below 2 degree pathways.
-It provides a target setting methodology based on land-related greenhouse gas emissions and removals.
-The focus is therefore on climate change, and the actions companies take to address these emissions will maximize emissions reductions and removals.
+The SBTi Forest, Land and Agriculture (SBTi FLAG) target setting methodology is based on land-related greenhouse gas emissions and removals.
+The focus is therefore on climate change and the actions companies take to address these emissions will maximize emissions reductions and removals.
+It also includes a requirement for companies to set a no-deforestation target and a recommendation for companies to set a no-conversion target.

 Nature-based Solutions (NBS) are actions to protect, sustainably manage, and restore natural and modified ecosystems in ways that address societal challenges effectively and adaptively, to provide both human well-being and biodiversity benefits (see IUCN Global Standard, 2020.)
 When designed correctly, NBS have the potential to deliver key benefits for both people and nature.
 They are key strategies for companies to consider delivering on their nature and climate goals in unison, and hence they can be part of a suite of potential response options that companies can take to achieve their SBTs for nature (in Act: Step 4 of SBTN’s 5-step framework).
 As NBS address multiple issues at once, they can help deliver progress on multiple targets (i.e., land, water, biodiversity, etc.) at the same time.